risk-first/website/menagerie/Complexity-Risk.md

  - **Option 1: Continue.** You carry on making minor incremental improvements to the accounting authentication system (carrying the extra [Complexity Risk](Complexity-Risk) of the duplicated functionality).
  - **Option 2: Merge.** You rip out the accounting authentication system, and merge in the Approvals authentication system, consuming lots of development time in the process, due to the difficulty in migrating users from the old to new way of working.
 There is [Implementation Risk](Feature-Risk#implementation-risk) here.
- - **Option 3: Remove** You start again, trying to take into account both sets of requirements at the same time, again, possibly surfacing new hidden [Complexity Risk](Complexity-Risk) due to the combined approach.
+ - **Option 3: Remove.** You start again, trying to take into account both sets of requirements at the same time, again, possibly surfacing new hidden [Complexity Risk](Complexity-Risk) due to the combined approach.
 Rewriting code or a whole project can _seem_ like a way to mitigate [Complexity Risk](Complexity-Risk), but it usually doesn't work out too well.
 As Joel Spolsky says:

 > There’s a subtle reason that programmers always want to throw away the code and start over.
 The reason is that they think the old code is a mess.
 And here is the interesting observation: they are probably wrong.
 The reason that they think the old code is a mess is because of a cardinal, fundamental law of programming:  _It’s harder to read code than to write it._    - [Things You Should Never Do, Part 1, _Joel Spolsky_](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)